KelseyRMonson/Umbrella-Academy/Debugging-Cleaning/Excel_Exercise.md

 For us, `species` is in column 10 of our spreadsheet and our array from A1-J7, so we will write 10 here.

 #### 9.1.5 Range_lookup
-This is basically asking if you want an exact match to your unique key or an approximation.
+This asks if you want an exact match to your unique key or an approximation.

 `TRUE` gives an approximation, `FALSE` gives an exact match.

-I have only ever used `FALSE` in my `VLOOKUP`s.
+I always use `FALSE` to be safe.

 #### 9.1.6 Admire your work (and run your function)
 Here is our beautiful `VLOOKUP` function!

 ![VLOOKUP function](assets/VLOOKUP.png)

-You can see it gives you a preview of the answer it will return -- you can see that it correctly says `= Wookiee`.
+You can see it previews the answer it will return -- and ours correctly says `= Wookiee`.
 Hit Ok to apply it to the cell.

 ### 9.2 Applying a VLOOKUP to a range
 Ok, phew, we wrote that whole `VLOOKUP` statement...just for cell C2.